 Abstract

 The Optimal Stopping Problem occurs when one has to decide when is the best time to stop sampling options in order to gain the best choice option.
 Previous research shows that in best choice optimal stopping tasks, people undersample and miss out on their best choice option.
-However, recent research has found that when sampling faces participants oversample in comparison to a Bayesian probabilistic model.
+However, recent research has found that when sampling attractive faces participants oversample in comparison to a Bayesian probabilistic model.
 The current study aims to replicate the findings of Furl, Averbeck and Mckay’s (In Prep) study and see if Jumping to Conclusions (JTC) behaviour is associated with the sampling of faces.
 Participants sampled and chose faces in a Fiancé Task, and then completed the Beads Task, a measure of JTC, as well as a measure of delusional traits.
-Results found that participants viewed significantly more faces and chose lower ranked faces than the model, but this was not influenced by JTC in the Beads task or by having delusional traits.
+Results showed that participants viewed significantly more faces and chose lower ranked faces than the model, but this was not influenced by JTC in the Beads task or by having delusional traits.

 Introduction

 Humans are constantly searching for their best choice in life that will reap the most benefits.
 The ability to decide when the optimal time to stop sampling is, can be seen in many everyday instances.
-These instances can range from deciding when is the optimal time to apply for a low interest mortgage; or deciding whether one should buy an item of clothing, or wait till the item goes on sale at the risk of the item going out of stock (Costa & Averbeck 2015).
+These instances can range from deciding when is the optimal time to apply for a low interest mortgage; or deciding whether one should buy an item of clothing, or waiting until the item goes on sale at the risk of the item going out of stock (Costa & Averbeck 2015).
 The Optimal Stopping Problem occurs when one has to decide whether the future gain outweighs the potential loss due to stopping (van Moerbeke, 1974).
 In order to gain rewards, humans and animals must expend energy and time on collecting evidence to maximise rewards and minimise the costs of choosing an unfulfilling choice (Furl & Averbeck, 2011).
 However, collecting more evidence does not necessarily lead to a greater reward as one cannot go back to rejected choices, therefore too much sampling can lead to missing out on the best choice.

 When the optimal stopping problem is tested via best choice tasks, it is thought people should be able to choose higher ranked options.
 However, in Costa and Averbeck’s (2015) study, participants did not choose their best choice.
 Participants completed a range of best choice tasks, one being a value comparison optimal task, where they were told that they had to choose the best value car based on its price and mileage out of 12 options.
 Choices were displayed on screen one by one and participants either accepted the choice or rejected it to move onto the next option.
 The rejected choices also appeared on screen in order for participants to compare values before making the next decision.
 Despite these value comparison parameters in place, participants undersampled, missing out on their best choice.
 These results seem to suggest that in haste or worry of missing out on their best choice, they stop sampling too early.